bernie-skipole/minilineplot/README.md

 *imagewidth*  default 800

-*imageheight* def:int = 600
+*imageheight* default 600

-    xstrings:list[str] = field(default_factory=list)   # A list of strings used as the x axis values, use for text values such as months, etc.,
+*xstrings* A list of strings used as the x axis values, use for text values such as months, etc.,

-                                                       # If any strings are set here, the following xaxis numbers are ignored
+If any strings are set in xstrings, the following xaxis numbers are ignored

-    #### or use numbers for the x axis ####

-    xformat:str = ".2f"            # How the x axis numbers are formatted,
+*xformat* default string ".2f" Sets how the x axis numbers are formatted.

-    xmin:float|int = 0             # minimum x value
+*xmin* default 0, the minimum x value

-    xmax:float|int = 10            # maximum x value
+*xmax* default 10, the maximum x value

-    xintervals:int = 5             # interval spacing of values along the x axis, 5 would be five intervals and six values.
+*xintervals* default 5, the interval spacing of values along the x axis, 5 would be five intervals and six values.

-    # The y axis is always just numbers
+The y axis is always just numbers

-    yformat:str = ".2f"            # How the y axis numbers are formatted,
+*yformat* default string ".2f" Sets how the y axis numbers are formatted.

-    ymin:float|int = 0             # minimum y value
+*ymin* default 0, the minimum y value

-    ymax:float|int = 10            # maximum y value
+*ymax* default 10, the maximum y value

-    yintervals:int = 5             # interval spacing of values up the y axis, 5 would be five intervals and six values.
+*yintervals* default 5, the interval spacing of values along the y axis, 5 would be five intervals and six values.

-    title:str = ""                 # printed at the top of the chart
+*title* default "", string printed at the top of the chart

-    description:str = ""           # printed at the bottom of the chart
+*description* default "" string printed at the bottom of the chart

-    verticalgrid:int = 1           # 0 is no vertical grid lines, 1 is a line for every x axis interval, 2 is a line for every second interval. horzontalgrid:int = 1          # 0 is no horizontal grid lines, 1 is a line for every y axis interval, 2 is a line for every second interval.
+*verticalgrid* default 1, 0 is no vertical grid lines, 1 is a line for every x axis interval, 2 is a line for every second interval.

+*horzontalgrid* default 1, 0 is no horizontal grid lines, 1 is a line for every y axis interval, 2 is a line for every second interval.

-    # The following colors are SVG colors, using standard strings
+The following colors are SVG colors, using standard strings

-    gridcol:str="grey"             # Color of the chart grid axiscol:str="black"            # Color of axis, title and description chartbackcol:str="white"       # the background colour of the chart backcol:str="white"            # The background colour of the whole image
+*gridcol* default "grey" Color of the chart grid

+*axiscol* default "black" Color of axis, title and description

+*chartbackcol* default "white" the background colour of the chart

+*backcol* default "white" The background colour of the whole image

-    # xformat and yformat is a format string describing how numbers are printed
+xformat and yformat is a format string describing how numbers are printed.

-    # for example the string ".2f"   gives a number to two decimal places
+for example the string ".2f"   gives a number to two decimal places